2001-Thu Feb 23 22:56:33 EST 2017

 For example, vincristine and vinblastine are chemotherapy drugs I frequently prescribe; both are derived from the periwinkle plant.
 They are good examples of natural products that can do a great deal of good when used properly, as in the case of my patients with cancer.

 But plant-based medications can also potentially cause harm.
 Recently, one of my patients received herbal medications from a specialist in Chinese medicine.
 Routine blood tests identified a concerning increase in liver enzymes; despite a lengthy evaluation, a cause was not revealed.
 Discontinuation of the herbs resolved the problem.
-While trying to figure out her problem, I discovered an entire chapter in one of my hefty internal medicine books on the impact of herbal medications on dog and
+While trying to figure out her problem, I discovered an entire chapter in one of my hefty internal medicine books on the impact of herbal medications on

 All foods must meet general food safety requirements, but there are few other regulations in place for a food to be labeled as natural.
 And keep in mind that in the bigger picture, natural doesn’t always mean safe — think about food recalls of fresh fruits and vegetables contaminated with microbes such as